 St. Francis School provides students and staff access to the latest technology that enhances teaching and learning.
 We use technology to nurture the ministry of Catholic Education and to promote educational excellence by facilitating resource sharing, innovation, collaboration, and communication.
-Because the cost of maintaining our current levels of technology increases, we have instituted a technology fee for each student.
-This fee will allow us to maintain and upgrade our current levels of technology.

 Students and Staff